ebarthur/go-api/README.md

 5. Once the API is running, you can access it at `http://localhost:8000`.

+6. There is a middleware to get user coins.
+Find `internal/tools/mockdb.go` to get mock data.

+7. Attach username as a query param. eg: `http://localhost:8000/account/coins/?username=jason`

+8. Add the AuthToken from the mock data to `Authorization` in your request header and make your get request.

 ## API Endpoints

-- `GET /`: Returns user coin balance
+- `GET /account/coins`: Returns user coin balance

 ## Dependencies